TX-2/TX-2-simulator/OPEN-QUESTIONS.md

    assemble an instruction into both the left and right halves of a word.
 Is the operand address portion of both instructions discarded?
 If not, how is it handled?
+4. In the pipe construct "Z ₚ|ₜ Q" described in the User Handbook section 2-2.8 "SPECIAL SYMBOLS", are spaces allowed in the "ₚ" or "ₜ"?